Free for a week, then $19 for your first month

 • Review, edit, and approve your notes directly in the browser.

 Using AI as a co‑pilot can cut documentation time in half and help eliminate backlog stress quickly.
+The tool provides a structured draft; you provide the judgment, ensuring every note is accurate and personalized.

 4. Set Up “Power Hours” & Focus Blocks